 Arc welding and cutting operations will be shielded by non - combustible or flameproof shields to protect employees from direct arc rays.
-When electrode holders are left unattended, electrodes will be removed and holder will be placed or protected so they cannot make electrical contact.
+When electrode holders are left unattended, electrodes will be removed, and holder will be placed or protected so they cannot make electrical contact.
 All arc welding and cutting cables will be completely insulated.
 Defective cable will be repaired or replaced.
 [1926.351]

 Torches shall be lighted ONLY by friction lighters or other approved devices.
-[1926.350(g)(3)] Cigarette lighters and/or matches are NOT approved lighting devices!
+[1926.350(g)(3)] Cigarette lighters and/or matches are NOT approved lighting devices.

-Wire Ropes, Chains, Ropes and other Rigging Equipment
+Wire Ropes, Chains, Ropes, and other Rigging Equipment

-Wire ropes, chains, ropes and other rigging equipment will be inspected prior to use and as necessary during use to assure their safety.
-Remove defective rigging equipment from service immediately.
+Rigging equipment for material handling shall be inspected prior to use on each shift and as necessary during its use to ensure that it is safe.
+Defective rigging equipment shall be removed from service.
 [1926.251(a)(1)]